Arizona church sued over decades-old abuse allegations

-Apart from the civil case, Henn faces child molestation and other sex charges.
-Authorities say Henn, who has been defrocked, fled Arizona for Rome, Italy, in 2003 after being charged with crimes.
+In addition to the civil claim, Henn faces child molestation and other sex charges.
+Authorities say Henn, who has been defrocked, fled Arizona for Italy in 2003 after being charged with the crimes.
 He was returned to Arizona last year.

 The other lawsuit was brought by a woman who alleges that the Revs.
 Donald R. Verhagen and James Bretl sexually abused her in the same parish around the same period.
 Verhagen died in 2001, and Bretl died in 2010.

-In both cases, the priests were affiliated with the Society of the Divine Savior USA Province, a religious order based in Milwaukee, Wisconsin, that’s also known as the Salvatorians, according to the lawsuit.
+The priests in both lawsuits were affiliated with the Society of the Divine Savior USA Province, a religious order based in Milwaukee that’s also known as the Salvatorians, according to the lawsuit.

-The diocese declined to comment on the allegations in both lawsuits, though it said in a statement that no prior allegations against Verhagen and Bretl were ever brought to its attention.
+The Phoenix diocese declined to comment on the specific allegations in both lawsuits, though it said in a statement that no prior allegations against Verhagen and Bretl were ever brought to its attention.

+The diocese did say it is “disheartened by any allegation of clergy abuse, and stands with all those who grieve and suffer because of the abuse caused by clergy.”

 The Society of the Divine Savior USA Province didn’t return calls seeking comment on the lawsuits.